-The Office of Personnel Management will begin using the General Services Administration’s Centers of Excellence initiative to begin a concerted effort to modernize the agency’s IT systems, GSA announced Friday.
+The Office of Personnel Management will start using the General Services Administration’s Centers of Excellence initiative to begin a concerted effort to modernize the agency’s IT systems, GSA announced Friday.

 The two agencies will sign a series of inter-agency agreement to begin the sprint-based discovery phase to improve OPM’s legacy IT and infrastructure systems.